andrefaraujo/LIFT/README.md

 This was forked from: https://github.com/cvlab-epfl/LIFT on Nov 3, 2016.
 The rest of the README file below is part of the original README.

+Tricks to make it work:

+* For the run.sh script to run, you need to create a ".locks" directory under the "python-code" directory

 # LIFT: Learned Invariant Feature Points